On the hunt for the right high school?

 The application for the 2023-2024 school year is now open.
 Start your application today as the first step to your student becoming a LuHi Lion!

 LuHi offers shuttle transportation to and from school from 7 different locations.
 The daily fee to use the shuttle is $5 (for both one-way and round-trip).
-Monthly usage will be recorded and families will be billed at the end of the month.
-The locations are:
+Monthly usage will be recorded and payments will be made through the family's FACTs account on a monthly basis.
+All shuttles depart from LuHi after school at 3:15pm unless otherwise noted.

 - Chili's parking lot at Southlands Mall